Brood interruption: control of Varroa mites

 |

-An alternative to the cage is to take a super frame, place a starter strip and close it with queen excluders and rubber bands.
-After 24 days, the colony is treated with oxalic acid, the queen is released and the frame is destroyed (Varroa trap). |
+An alternative to the cage is to use a super frame, fit a starter strip, and seal it with queen excluders and elastic bands.
+After 24 days, the colony is treated with oxalic acid, the queen is released, and the frame is destroyed (varroa trap). |

-6. Alternative methods
+6. Alternative Methods

-- Treat with oxalic acid and release the queen
+- Treat with oxalic acid and release the queen.

-- Feed
+- Feed.

-- After 30 days, check whether the new queen is laying
+- After 30 days, check whether the new queen is laying.

 |